 iii.
 Secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.

-As certain industries often have a remarkable negative impact on natural resources like air, water and soil, the SA Bureau of Standards has stipulated certain environmental prerequisites that should be met.
-This is called the ISO 14000 and requires industries to formulate, and abide by, an environmental policy that satisfies certain minimum conditions.
-Both industry and government need to be held accountable.
+Given that certain industries significantly impact natural resources like air, water, and soil, the South African Bureau of Standards has established environmental prerequisites under ISO 14000.
+This mandates industries to develop and adhere to environmental policies meeting specific criteria.
+Both industry and government must be accountable.

 Figure 1.2: The earth can be divided into functional units, called Ecosystems.